-Also, buy high quality extra virgin olive oil and use it to make your own salad dressing vinagrette by adding lemon and herbs.
+Also, buy high-quality extra virgin olive oil and use it to make your own salad dressing vinaigrette by adding lemon and herbs.
 Olive oil isn’t recommended for cooking because it oxidizes easily.

 2. Increase consumption of the following: Nuts and seeds such as pumpkin, walnut, sunflower and almonds will add more essential fatty acids like omega 3s and 6s to the diet.

 Nuts like almonds and cashews are a good plant-based source of zinc which is important for optimal skin health.
 These foods add much-needed fiber to the diet, which assists with the proper elimination of toxins and waste.

 3. Eat Plenty of Fruit, Vegetables, and Whole Grains: The skin loves phytonutrients such as ACES (Vitamins A, C and E), beta carotene, chromium, selenium, and zinc.